Los Angeles Sex Crime Defense Lawyer

 If necessary, we can help you with a bail reduction motion in California criminal cases.
 We understand the most common defenses in California criminal cases.

-An experienced sex crime lawyer at our law firm know how to suppress illegally obtained evidence by filing a slew of pertinent motions and by arguing in front of the judge based on the applicable laws.
+An experienced sex crime lawyer at our law firm knows how to suppress illegally obtained evidence by filing a slew of pertinent motions and arguing in front of the judge based on the applicable laws.

 Focused Exclusively on Criminal Cases in Los Angeles

-The top-rated Los Angeles sex crime defense attorneys at Eisner Gorin LLP has exclusively focused on criminal cases for decades and has over 60 years of combined courtroom experience.
+The top-rated Los Angeles sex crime defense attorneys at Eisner Gorin LLP have exclusively focused on criminal cases for decades and have over 60 years of combined courtroom experience.

-Our defense lawyers have repeatedly been recognized as a Preeminent Law Firm by Martindale-Hubbell, a lawyers' review company, which places us in the top 5% of all U.S. law firms.
+Our defense lawyers have repeatedly been recognized as a Preeminent Law Firm by Martindale-Hubbell, a lawyers' review company.
+This ranking places us in the top 5 percent of all U.S. law firms.
+See our related blog, Common California Internet Sex Crimes.

 Being Labeled as a Sex Offender in Los Angeles

-If convicted under Title 9 of the Penal Code and, hence, branded as a “sex offender” in our society would carry dire and often irreversible consequences.
+If convicted under Title 9 of the Penal Code and, hence, branded as a “sex offender” in our society, it would carry dire and often irreversible consequences.

-Although frequently, a Los Angeles sex crime attorney at our law firm hear that even if the defendant is found to be innocent and his conviction overturned some years later on an appeal due to some newly-recovered evidence, their life and reputation has been already irreversibly ruined.
+Although frequently, a Los Angeles sex crime attorney at our law firm hears that even if the defendant is found to be innocent and his conviction overturned some years later on an appeal due to some newly recovered evidence, their life and reputation have already been irreversibly ruined.

-Defendants, who are termed as sex-offenders in our society, lose their families, jobs, and do not have many future opportunities.
+Defendants, who are termed sex offenders in our society, lose their families and jobs and do not have many future opportunities.
 There is a three-tier sex offender registration system in California.

 Common California Sex Crime Charges